-- 4.3.2.6 Particular regulations for goalkeepers - 4.3.2.6.1 All goalkeepers shall be marked in the match record. - 4.3.2.6.2 The marking shall be made with a "G" in the margin.
+- 4.3.2.5 Substitution of players - 4.3.2.5.1 Substitution of players may take place at any time and an unlimited number of times during a match. - 4.3.2.5.2 All substitutions shall take place in the team's own substitution zone.
+A player leaving the rink has to be on his way passing over the board before a substitute may enter the rink.
+An injured player leaving the rink outside their own substitution zone must not be replaced until play is interrupted. - 4.3.2.6 Particular regulations for goalkeepers - 4.3.2.6.1 All goalkeepers shall be marked in the match record. - 4.3.2.6.2 The marking shall be made with a "G" in the margin.
 A player marked as goalkeeper must not participate as a field player, with a stick, during the same match.
 If a team due to injury or penalty has to replace the goalkeeper with a field player, they have a maximum of three minutes to properly equip the substitute, but none of this time must be used for warming up.
 The new goalkeeper shall be marked in the match record, and the time of the change shall be noted. - 4.3.2.6.3 The goalkeeper can at any time by substituted with a field player. - 4.3.2.6.4 If a goalkeeper entirely leaves his goal crease during play, he shall, until he returns, be considered a field player, yet without a stick.
 This does not apply in connection with a throw-out.
 A goalkeeper is considered to have entirely left the goal crease when no part of their body touches the floor inside the goal crease.
 The goalkeeper is, however, allowed to jump within his own goal crease.
 The lines belong to the goal crease. - 4.3.2.7 Particular regulations for team captains - 4.3.2.7.1 Each team shall have a team captain, who shall be marked in the match record. - 4.3.2.7.2 The marking shall be made with a "C" in the margin.
 Change of the team captain may only take place in case of injury, illness or match penalty, and has to be noted with time in the match record.
 A replaced team captain must not function again as team captain during the same match.